luisaveiro/docker-vuejs-template/README.md

 **[Solution]** re-run `docker-compose up` to have everything running again.

-<b>3. `node_modules` is not mounted in the `code/node_modules`.</b>

-For new Vue.js projects, `node_modules` folder will not be populated with your dependencies.
-This happens because of the Docker Compose file mounting `node_modules` folder to a different volume.
-Without this volume, yarn is unable to install your dependencies in the Docker Container.

 ## License

 The MIT License (MIT).
 Please see [License File](LICENSE) for more information.